ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-00.md

 ## Filtering Evidence at the Attester

 It can be useful *not* to receive all Evidence related to a PCR.
-An example of this is would be a when a Verifier maintains Known Good Values of a PCR.
+An example of this would be when a Verifier maintains Known Good Values of a PCR.
 In this case, it is not necessary to send each extend operation.

 To accomplish this reduction, when an RFC8639 \<establish-subscription\> RPC is sent, a \<stream-filter\> as per RFC8639, Section 2.2 can be set to discard a \<tpm-extend\> notification when the \<pcr-index-changed\> is uninteresting to the verifier.

 ## Replaying previous PCR Extend events

 To verify the value of a PCR, a Verifier must either know that the value is a Known Good Value {{KGV}} or be able to reconstruct the hash value by viewing all the PCR-Extends since the Attester rebooted.
-Wherever a hash reconstruction might be needed, the \<remote-attestation\> Event Stream MUST support the RFC8639 \<replay\> feature.
+Wherever a hash reconstruction might be needed, the \<attestation\> Event Stream MUST support the RFC8639 \<replay\> feature.
 Through the \<replay\> feature, it is possible for a Verifier to retrieve and sequentially hash all of the PCR extending events since an Attester booted.
 And thus, the Verifier has access to all the evidence needed to verify a PCR’s current value.

 {: #configuring title="Configuring the Attestation Stream"}
 ## Configuring the \<attestation\> Event Stream

-{{attestationconfig}} is tree diagram which exposes the operator configurable elements of the \<remote-attestation\> Event Stream.
+{{attestationconfig}} is tree diagram which exposes the operator configurable elements of the \<attestation\> Event Stream.
 This allows an Attester to select what information should be available on the stream.
 A fetch operation also allows an external device such as a Verifier to understand the current configuration of stream.

 Almost all YANG objects below are defined via reference from {{-rats-yang-tpm}}.
 There is one object which is new with this model however. \<tpm2-heartbeat\> defines the maximum amount of time which should pass before a subscriber to the Event Stream should get a \<tpm20-attestation\> notification from devices which contain a TPM2.